Something Old. Something Real.

 5:00 pm — The table is set.
 A real dinner, served family-style.
 Eating together before worshipping together changes the texture of everything that follows.
 By the time the dishes are cleared, you're already in community.

 6:00 pm — We worship and hear from the Word.
 A brief time of sung worship opens the service, followed by the North Coast message.
-The teaching is honest, grounded in Scripture, and open-ended by design — not a tidy lecture with a bow, but a text we expect to still be talking about an hour later.
-Families with young children are welcome to leave at the natural close of the service.
+The teaching is honest and grounded in Scripture.
+But the church is not just listening to a sermon.
+Church happens in circles, not rows.
+That's why we emphasize fellowship before and after the service.

 7:30 pm — The table again.
-Dessert, open discussion about the message, and depending on the week — a game, Communion, or extended prayer.
+Dessert, open discussion about the message, and depending on the week — a conversation, a game night, Communion, or an extended prayer time.
 The message isn't filed away when the service ends.
-It's the beginning of the discussion.
-We wrap by 8:00 pm.
-Every week.
+It's the beginning of what comes next.

 Who is this for?